 Normally I would pick a snowpack that comes with an area to store my airbags when I am going for a splitboarding trip, I will take my airbag and put it in.
 On my normal riding days, I will just put something else in there or just leave it empty.
 Honestly, you want that peace in mind that the airbag can bring to you when you are going to the big white mountain.

-An AvaLung is an additional avalanche equipment which can help you breathe in case of an avalanche happened and you got trapped under the snow, it extends your time before asphyxiation by taking fresh air (oxygen) in from your backpack and diverting carbon dioxide away.
+An AvaLung is a piece of additional avalanche equipment that can help you breathe in case of an avalanche happened and you got trapped under the snow, it extends your time before asphyxiation by taking fresh air (oxygen) in from your backpack and diverting carbon dioxide away.
 According to Black Diamond, the developer of AvaLung, It could increase your survival time under the snow from 20 mins to 58 mins.
-AvaLung is kinda like a valuable add-on setup, but I do believe it is worth to invest your money.
+AvaLung is kinda like a valuable add-on setup, but I do believe it is worth investing your money.